kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

 ### Create a Test Environment

-You should first create a test environment that closely mirrors the production environment.
-This will ensure that the test results accurately reflect how the backfill will behave in production.
-This could include a "shadow" or staging environment which looks and acts similar to production.
+Create a test environment that closely mirrors the production environment.
+This ensures that the test results accurately reflect how the backfill will behave in production.
+It could include a "shadow" or staging environment which looks and acts similar to production.

 If that's not possible, what about creating a test of test identifiers?